leoparente/netbox-learning/netbox-pyats-webinar/README.md

 ```

 pyATS Jobs take test scripts to another level and allow the execution of test scripts as tasks.
 This is beyond the scope of this webinar/repo but you can read all about pyATS jobs in the [official docs](https://developer.cisco.com/docs/pyats/api/)

+If you've got this far, first of all well done and thanks for reading!
+If you have any feedback or suggestions then please feel free raise a Github issue in this project repo.